Low Testosterone / Hypogonadism and Male Infertility

 General Protocol for Using Medications That Increase Endogenous Testosterone Production

-If a man with fertility problems is diagnosed with low testosterone and started on clomiphene, anastrazole, or HCG, the following is a general protocol that can be used (although individual fertility doctors may have variations of this protocol in terms of timing and tests ordered):
+If a man with fertility problems is diagnosed with low testosterone and started on SERMs, anastrazole, or HCG, the following is a general protocol that can be used (although individual fertility doctors may have variations of this protocol in terms of timing and tests ordered):

 Step 1: Make initial diagnosis of hypogonadism.

-Step 3: After two weeks, do a blood test (between the hours of 7:00 and 10:00 in the morning).
+Step 3: After 2-4 weeks, repeat blood testing (between the hours of 7:00 and 10:00 in the morning).

 The diagnosis code that can be used for this test is currently E29.1.
 The testing should include:

-1) Total and free testosterone
+1) Total testosterone

 2) Estradiol